Morabaraba/dri3dri3dri3/README.md

 #### Notes

-Our python virtual env site-packages weigh in at 42 MB.
+Our python virtualenv site-packages weigh in at 42 MB.

 ### FAQ